brneto/todos-app/CONCEPTS.md

 ```

 ## `null` data type
-In JavaScript the data types can be break down into 2 major groups, *immutable* and *mutable*
+In JavaScript the data types can be broken down into 2 major groups, *immutable* and *mutable*

 The *immutable* data types includes all the primitive values,
 which are: